Old Rivers: Story

 The title character of "Old Rivers" is an elderly farmer, a childhood friend of the song's main protagonist.
 The protagonist, whose family is very poor, recalls how Old Rivers used a mule-drawn plow to cultivate fields in the hot sun.
 The mule's name was "Midnight," and together man and mule would plow straight, deep rows for the crops, which was considered as much an indicator of prowess as a farmer as actual crop production.
 During rest breaks, Old Rivers would sometimes take the boy aside and tell of a place he one day was going to go, by "climb(ing) that mountain."
 The place is not specifically named, but it can be inferred through the lyrics — "Walk up there among them clouds/Where the cotton's high and the corn's a-growin/And there ain't no fields to plow" — that Old Rivers was speaking of Heaven.

 Years later, the young boy is now an adult and, although having moved away from his dirt-poor farming community, is now a farmer himself and is plowing his own field.
 He talks about a letter he received from his family back home, by which he learns from his mother that, among other things, Old Rivers has died.
-The protagonist is deeply saddened by this news, and needs to find shade in which to rest and gather his thoughts and grief.
+The protagonist is deeply saddened by this news, and needs to find shade in which to rest and gather his thoughts and grieve.
 He is able to take comfort in what Old Rivers one day told him about Heaven.

-The story continued with the last track of the album, "Old Rivers' Trunk."
+The story continued with the last track of the album, "Old Rivers' Trunk" (Cliff Crofford, Billy Mize).
 The narrator goes to Old Rivers' place for a tax auction and buys Old Rivers' trunk for two dollars.
 The narrator finds the only thing of worth in the trunk was a tattered Bible.